Skip to main content

 Latest date Date Sets the latest data that will be accepted

-To set validation, click in the question title to highlight the component settings button (3 dots in a circle) and click to open the menu.
+To set validation, select the question title to reveal the component settings button (...) and open the menu.
 Validation options are listed in the menu.

 The settings for maximum answer length allow you to specify the highest number of characters or words that will be accepted.